rouyng/sand-site/SAND/content/bs.rst

 Accessibility
 -------------
-The areas of the building hosting this show are wheelchair accessible from on-site and street parking.
+The areas of the building hosting this show are wheelchair accessible from on-site and street parking, except for one video work.
+This video work is on the second floor, up 21 steps with no elevator access.
+We can screen this video separately either on-site or via the internet on request.
 Due to ongoing renovations, restrooms on site may not be able to accommodate visitors with limited mobility.
 Please contact us with any other accessibility concerns and we will work to accommodate you.